Guide

 Sensitivity labels

 M365 sensitivity labels (Confidential, Internal, etc.) are applied at the tenant level by Microsoft Information Protection.
 Messages sent through Nylas CLI respect your tenant's default labeling policy.
-If your org requires a specific label, your Exchange admin can set auto-labeling rules that apply to all outbound email.
+If your org requires a specific label, your Exchange admin can set auto-labeling rules that apply to all outbound email regardless of the sending client.

 Shared mailbox sending